skyblasy/Tableau-Example/README.md

 # Tableau-Example

 Sandbox project demonstrating the power of Tableau in creating interactive dashboards by making use of filters which allows a high level of granularity.
 The data is a mock dataset that includes banking and deposit data for Northern Ireland, Scotland, England, and Wales.
-The data also includes depositors age and categories for profession.
+The data also includes depositors age and categories per profession.

 #### Example of selecting an area and getting banking data for that region.
 ![me](https://github.com/skyblasy/Tableau-Example/blob/main/countries.gif)